Canardoux/flutter_sound/doc/README.md

 ## What about Flutter Sound ?

-Flutter Sound is not dead, of course.
+{% include note.html content="Flutter Sound is not dead, of course.
 This is exactly the opposite.
-Flutter Sound is a really alive project.
+Flutter Sound is a really alive project."%}

 We just changed the name of the project, because we want to encompass others frameworks than Flutter.